Places for Everyone

 - We went back to our communities and partners in 2019 to check these plans, with 17,000 responses to our updated proposals.

-- We’ve now reviewed this feedback and worked with partners across the Districts now involved, to refine the plan.
+- We reviewed this feedback and worked with partners across the Districts to refine the plan.

 - In December 2020, Stockport Council withdrew from the GMSF.
-The remaining nine authorities have agreed to progress a joint plan.
+The remaining nine authorities agreed to progress a joint plan – Places for Everyone (PfE).
+That plan was consulted on between 9 August and 3rd October 2021.

 Guide to using the maps